DataBiosphere/cgp-deployment/README.md

 4. Click on *Allocate an Elastic IP*.
 It will automatically create an IP address and show it on the screen.
 5. Write down that _Elastic IP_.
 At this point, whatever IP address is shown under IPv4 Public IP for your VM is not the current instance's IP address.
 Next you need to associate the _Elastic IP_ with your VM.
 6. Back in _EC2 Dashboard_ go to *Elastic IPs*.
 The IP address just created should be in that list.
 Check it and under *Actions*, *Associate*, choose resource type "Instance", and choose your EC2 (e.g., searching by its name).
-7. In _EC2 Dashboard_ make your VM active by clicking it.
+7.  <a name="sshconnect"></a>In _EC2 Dashboard_ make your VM active by clicking it.
 Then click _Connect_ on top.
 The example in that window shows you how to ssh into your VM from a terminal.

 #### Configuring the ports in your VM